ryanholt/content-model/definitions.md

 - Providing Technical Assistance
 - Providing Data and Research

-##PLACE
+##AREA

-A **place** is a physical property that is open to the public, at least in part, and managed by the Department of Natural Resources for the purpose of conservation/recreation in relationship to the Wildlife Resources Division mission.
+An **area** is a physical property that is open to the public, at least in part, and managed by the Department of Natural Resources for the purpose of conservation/recreation in relationship to the Wildlife Resources Division mission.

 ###TYPES:
 - Wildlife Management Area
 - Public Fishing Area
-- Education Center
 - Hatchery
-- Range
 - State Park